MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMicrosoftTunnelSiteMicrosoftTunnelServer.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphMicrosoftTunnelServer>`: Entity that represents a single Microsoft Tunnel server
+`BODYPARAMETER <IMicrosoftGraphMicrosoftTunnelServer>`: Entity that represents a single Microsoft Tunnel server
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AgentImageDigest <String>]`: The digest of the current agent image running on this server
   - `[DisplayName <String>]`: The display name for the server.
 This property is required when a server is created and cannot be cleared during updates.
   - `[LastCheckinDateTime <DateTime?>]`: Indicates when the server last checked in
   - `[ServerImageDigest <String>]`: The digest of the current server image running on this server
   - `[TunnelServerHealthStatus <MicrosoftTunnelServerHealthStatus?>]`: Enum of possible MicrosoftTunnelServer health status types

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema